 For this year’s Beaufort Street Festival I worked on some projection mapping, bringing the Alexander Buildings to life.
 Good times were had by all!
 Sam Price and Andrew Buckley also animated with coordination and production support from Emilia Jolakoska at Siamese.
 The music was by NAIK.

-I started work on the project in Perth and continued working remotely after relocating to London, but I’ve managed to find a (sped-up) video recording of it, below!
-I believe it was recorded by Roly Skender who also supplied additional tech support, as did Kat Black from VJZoo and Sohan Ariel Hayes.
+I started work on the project in Perth and continued working remotely after relocating to London, but NAIK created an edit of the event, below!
+Roly Skender supplied additional tech support, as did Kat Black from VJZoo and Sohan Ariel Hayes.
 Seriously great team!

 The render (left) was one of my tests in Lagoa using an asset from a recent Gatecrasher print campaign.
 The Lagoa project is available here.
 I was primarily interested in the accuracy of the physically-based lighting and the results were impressive, mostly as it’s from software that runs in your browser.